Available for Pre-Order Now!

 “Each poem in WAYS WE VANISH is an answer to a question—what if this is the best way to say this?
 What if this is the only way to say this?
 These honest, kind-hearted, and generous poems about family (motherhood, fatherhood, sonhood, brotherhood) are also about war, snakes, bees, dancing, graves, marriage, and the moon—in short, life on Earth, and poetry as a way of understanding it.
 ‘You look until / you become looking.’” – Elisa Gabbert, author of THE WORD PRETTY and THE UNREALITY OF MEMORY

-“To read Todd Dillard’s work is to make an extraordinary journey to the edges of human experience and imagination: across the surface of Mars, through a door in the woods, into a room in which young monsters learn how adulthood will change them.
-However far we travel, Dillard returns us—deftly, gloriously, devastatingly—to that most familiar yet least understood landscape: the place in the heart from which we seek to make sense of, or at least come to some sense of peace with, our pasts.
+“To read Dillard’s work is to take a journey to the edges of human experience and imagination: across the surface of Mars, through a door in the woods, into a room where young monsters learn about adulthood.
+But however far we travel, Dillard returns us—deftly, gloriously, devastatingly—to the most familiar yet least understood landscape: a place in the human heart where we seek to make sense of our pasts.
 In this stunning debut collection, Dillard struggles with grief for his mother as he rejoices over becoming a father, showing us that within every joy lies sorrow, and vice versa.
-Though we live in a world where those we love are ‘there and just as / suddenly not there,’ we move forward to find ‘every step had become a door’ behind which we may find peace.” – Emma Bolden, author of MEDI(T)ATIONS and HOUSE IS AN ENIGMA
+Though we live in a world where those we love are ‘there and just as / suddenly not there,’ we move forward to find that ‘every step had become a door’ behind which we may find peace.” – Emma Bolden, author of MEDI(T)ATIONS and HOUSE IS AN ENIGMA

-GHOSTS OF YOU, Cathy Ulrich’s debut short story collection, is a full-length collection of her Murdered Ladies series about seeking the lost and finding the person behind the sensationalism.
-It examines the tropes of mystery and crime storytelling in which the narrative always begins with the body of yet another murdered woman.
+Cathy Ulrich’s debut short story collection, GHOSTS OF YOU, seeks out the names of the lost and finds the person behind the sensationalism.
+It examines some of the most common tropes in mystery and crime storytelling, where the narrative always begins with the body of yet another murdered woman.
 They are mothers and daughters, teachers and students, lovers and wives, actresses and extras.
-They have been taken, but their stories still remain.
-This is how they set the plot in motion.
+Their lives have been taken, but their stories still remain.
+This is how they set the plot in motion…

 “‘The thing about being the murdered girl,’ writes Cathy Ulrich, ‘is you set the plot in motion.’
-But, of course, it’s Ulrich who brilliantly constructs the plot around, in, before, through, and after a violent crime – making fully realized gems of stories in the most unlikely of spaces.” – Amber Sparks, author of THE UNFINISHED WORLD and AND I DO NOT FORGIVE YOU
+But, of course, it’s Ulrich herself who brilliantly constructs the plots set in, around, before, and after another senseless murder—making fully realized gems of stories in the most unlikely of spaces.” – Amber Sparks, author of THE UNFINISHED WORLD and AND I DO NOT FORGIVE YOU

-“Cathy Ulrich gives voice to the romanticized murdered darlings—wives, prom queens, babysitters, cheerleaders—lying unquestioned at the heart of American media.
-GHOSTS OF YOU is a powerful meditation restoring their lives anew, and more: a lyrical and fiercely human howl.” – Kendra Fortmeyer, author of HOLE IN THE MIDDLE
+“Cathy Ulrich gives voice to all the romanticized murdered darlings—wives, lovers, prom queens, babysitters, cheerleaders—lying unquestioned at the heart of the American media.
+GHOSTS OF YOU is a powerful meditation on loss that restores their lives anew, and more: it’s a lyrical and fiercely human howl in the wilderness.” – Kendra Fortmeyer, author of HOLE IN THE MIDDLE

-“In a dazzling, richly detailed series of second-person narratives addressed to ghostly girls and women, Cathy Ulrich unearths their buried lives and the afterlives of those around them.
+“In a dazzling, richly detailed series of second-person narratives addressed to ghostly girls and women, Cathy Ulrich unearths their buried lives and the lives of those around them.
 Every single one of them becomes unforgettable.
-In a culture increasingly inured to violence against women, at a time when women are being systematically disempowered, their bodies and voices erased, stories like these take on particular urgency and importance.
+In a culture increasingly inured to the violence against women and at a time when women are being systematically disempowered, their bodies and voices erased, stories like these take on a particular urgency and importance.
 GHOSTS OF YOU will haunt you.
 Don’t miss this stunning debut collection.” – Jacqueline Doyle, author of THE MISSING GIRL